openeuler-mirror/A-Tune/Documentation/UserGuide/A-Tune-User-Guide.md

 # atune-adm tuning --project compress --detail compress_client.yaml
 ```

  Restore the initial configuration before tuning.
-Compress is the project name in the YAML file.
+The compress is the project name in the YAML file.

 ```shell
 # atune-adm tuning --restore --project compress